 There’s quite a bit of sorcery surrounding ISO 9001 and it’s often consultants who proliferate that view, but we’re going to provide the simplest explanation of what you have to do to comply with ISO 9001 in as few words as possible.

 ISO 9001:2015 is 19 pages long and around 7000 words excluding the Forward, Introduction and Annexes.
-This article aims to distil ISO 9001 into something smaller and easier to digest which if complied with should still get an organisation through a certification audit (please don’t hold us to that and use this as an excuse not to buy the standard 😊).
+This article aims to distil ISO 9001 into something smaller and easier to digest which if complied with should still get an organisation through a certification audit (please don’t hold us to that or use this as an excuse not to own a copy of the standard 😊).

 What we have developed is a set of instructions one tenth the size of the standard which has just 25 steps to compliance.
 It also provides some links to more resources for additional guidance material if required: